Checkpoint Inhibitors & Advanced Cancers: A Healthcare Professional's Guide

 Cancer is smart.
 But we are getting smarter.
 Researchers, after many decades of work, have now identified ways in which cancer can evade detection and bypass inactivation by our own immune system.

+What do healthcare providers need to know about these novel agents?
 One way that cancer cells hide from the immune system is to take control of regulatory pathways like the "checkpoint" inhibitor pathway.
-Today, immune checkpoint inhibitors are a newer class of cancer agents that work with the immune system to regain control and fight these advanced malignancies.
-What do healthcare providers need to know about these novel agents?
+Today, immune checkpoint inhibitors are an established class of cancer agents that work with the immune system to regain control and fight these advanced malignancies.

 Checkpoint Inhibitors: FDA Approvals